 The degree in this field offered by Midland College and the courses needed to achieve this credential are presented in the following sections.
-The student must achieve a minimum grade of "C" in all Veterinary Technology, Chemistry and Biology courses, to achieve a cumulative grade point average of 2.0.
+The student must achieve a minimum grade of "C" in all Veterinary Technology, Chemistry and Biology courses, and achieve a cumulative grade point average of 2.0.
 Students interested in this program should contact the Program Director or Division office to obtain additional information and/or acquire a degree plan.
-Please note that courses that require prerequisites are denoted by an asterisk ().